twitter-together/action/docs/01-create-twitter-app.md

 ## Save credentials

-Your app must have "read and write" permissions.
-If you change the permission but have already generated user tokens, you have to re-generate them.
+"read and write" permissions are required.
+If you change the permission you must re-generate tokens for the change to take effect

 Open your app’s "Keys and tokens" tab.
 In the "Access token & access token secret" section, press the "Create" button.
 After that you will see all four credentials required for `twitter-together`